1000 Ways to Start a Business With $1,000 or Less

 34. License a patent or technology that you or someone else invented to a company that can commercialize it.
 Universities all across the United States and the world have millions of uncommercialized patents and processes that you can create a business with - with little or no cost.
 Just call up a university and ask for the Technology Transfer Office - then ask for all the patents and processes they have for sale in the area of your interest.

-39. Join an Affiliate Program and market other people's services and products - all at no cost to you, and you get paid whenever someone buys through your affiliate.
-It's like a join venture with a massively successful company such as Amazon or Squidoo or thousands of others.
+39. Join an affiliate program and market other people's services and products - all at no cost to you, and you get paid whenever someone buys through your affiliate.
+It's like a joint venture with a massively successful company like Amazon or thousands of others.

 40. Become a tester or reviewer!
 People get paid to test video games, review movies, test consumer products, cars, new products, websites, and just about anything else you can dream of.
 If you love something or have a hobby you're passionate about, consider being a tester or reviewer in that area.